rameel/ramstack.fileproviders/src/Ramstack.FileProviders.Globbing/README.md

 # Ramstack.FileProviders.Globbing

-Represents a .NET library implementing an `IFileProvider` that applies glob-based filtering rules to determine which files to include or exclude.
+Represents a .NET library implementing an `IFileProvider` that filters files using include and/or exclude glob patterns for flexible file visibility control.

 ## Getting Started